ajs17/memills-ng/content/family-of-edward-hallock-mills/gould-ellen.md

 {{% fig "1851-06-21-Western-World" "500" /%}}

 In the 1892 census, Ellen Gould, listed as Ellen J. Predmore, is apparently living in Brookton with her family, surrounded by many recognizable names.
 She married Alfred Gould in 1893.
+Alfred Gould worked on the railroad at Brookton Depot alongside George H. Richardson's father and Jerome Miller's father John.

 {{% fig "census/1892-ny-census-ellen" "500" /%}}